tallen-hashicorp/vault-pr-ad-testing/README.md

 vault read ad/creds/my-application
 ```

-In this case we see the same thing if the PR is alive, traffic goes from the primary
+In this case, we see the same thing if the PR is alive; traffic goes from the primary

 ```mermaid
 sequenceDiagram